|life span|| |

-The papillon is the Christy Turlington of the dog world.
-In both cases, the first thing you're liable to notice are their stunning good looks and elegant demeanor.
-However, just as Ms. Turlington carries degrees in Comparative Religion and Eastern Philosophy, the papillon's pretty head houses a keen mind, consistently ranking it among the 10 smartest breeds in the world.
+The papillon is the Christy Turlington of the dog world; the first thing you're liable to notice are their stunning good looks and elegant demeanor.
+And just as Ms. Turlington carries degrees in Comparative Religion and Eastern Philosophy, the papillon's head houses a keen mind, consistently ranking her among the smartest dog breeds in the world.

-The most striking feature on the papillon is their ears.
-Naturally large in size and standing upright, the papillon’s ears are covered in long, feathered hair that frames their faces in big fans that look like butterfly wings.
-A less common version is born with pendant ears and commonly referred to as phaléne (French for moth), but the dogs are otherwise identical, often come from the same litter, and are considered the same breed.
+The most striking feature on the papillon is her ears.
+Naturally large in size and standing upright, they are covered in long, feathered hair that frames her face in big fans that look like butterfly wings.
+A less-common version is born with pendant ears (also called "drop ears") and commonly referred to as phaléne (French for "moth").
+But the dogs are otherwise identical, often come from the same litter, and are considered the same breed.

-Ideal companion dogs, papillons are more than happy to spend time as a lap dog or couch potato alongside their human companions.
-They are spaniels with active little motors but, due to their exceedingly small size, most of their exercise needs can be met simply with some indoor play, or a little time fetching a small toy across the room.
+Ideal companion dogs, papillons are more than happy to spend time as a lapdog or couch potato alongside their human companions.
+They are spaniels with active little motors but, due to their exceedingly small size, most of their exercise needs can be met simply with some indoor play, like a little time fetching a small toy across the room.

-Papillons get along well with other dogs and cats if they are socialized from an early age, and multi-dog homes are a great way to keep the papillon from developing separation anxiety if their human companions are out of the house for extended periods.
+Papillons get along well with cats and other dogs if they are socialized from an early age, and multi-dog homes are a great way to keep the papillon from developing separation anxiety if their human is out of the house for extended periods.

 "Basic obedience training and basic socialization is one of the best things you can do," says Michelle Beck, DVM, CCRT, CVA-Veterinarian, with the Backlund Animal Clinic in Omaha, Neb.
 "Kennel training is so important, especially with puppies.
 The kennel is not a place for punishment, it's for security.
 So working with them if they don't immediately go into the kennel, to see it as a safe spot.
 Building up that familiarity with the kennel so they don't get upset when you walk away."